A simple improved low temperature correction for the hierarchical equations of motion: Abstract

 \section{Abstract}

 The study of open system quantum dynamics has been transformed by the hierarchical equations of motion (HEOM) method, which gives the exact dynamics for a system coupled to a harmonic bath at arbitrary temperature and system-bath coupling strength.
-However in its standard form the method is only consistent with the the weak-coupling quantum master equation at all temperatures when many auxiliary density operators are included in the hierarchy, even when low temperature corrections are included.
-In this Note we propose a new correction scheme for the termination of the hierarchy which alleviates this problem, and restores consistency with the weak-coupling master equation with a minimal hierarchy.
-The new scheme is found to improve convergence of the HEOM even beyond the weak-coupling limit and is very straightforward to implement in existing HEOM codes.
+However in its standard form the method is only consistent with the weak-coupling quantum master equation at all temperatures when many auxiliary density operators are included in the hierarchy, even when low temperature corrections are included.
+Here we propose a new low temperature correction scheme for the termination of the hierarchy based on Zwanzig projection which alleviates this problem, and restores consistency with the weak-coupling master equation with a minimal hierarchy.
+The utility of the new correction scheme is demonstrated on a range of model systems, including the Fenna-Metthews-Olson complex.
+The new closure is found to improve convergence of the HEOM even beyond the weak-coupling limit and is very straightforward to implement in existing HEOM codes.

-The hierarchical equations of motion (HEOM) method is a powerful tool for studying the dynamics of open quantum systems.\cite{Tanimura1989,Tanimura2020} As we will describe, in these equations a low temperature correction is often included to correct for truncation of the series expansion of bath correlation functions, and in this Note we propose an improved version of this correction.